All Episodes

 And I submit to you that all of this sends a message, a subtle signal that the law, if it doesn't apply to some people, it doesn't apply to anybody.

-This just I don't think happened overnight but you have a general frustration on the part of everybody that there doesn't seem to be any glue holding anything together.
+But you have a general frustration on the part of everybody that there doesn't seem to be any glue holding anything together.

-The honor system doesn't seem to even work and the rule of law which and in the rule of law combined with the honor system is what has kept for example elected officials and law enforcement officials honest it all seems to be breaking down and I actually think that in many places I don't know about Ferguson but I do know that in New Jersey Lee went a cop the other day who said he trashed Obama and he was fired.
+And I actually think that in many places, I don't know about Ferguson, but I do know that in New Jersey, Lee met a cop the other day who said he trashed Obama and he was fired.

-And it was all about hey if this guy can break the law why can't we?
+And it was all about, hey, if this guy can break the law, why can't we?

 And when lawlessness happens to be celebrated by the media and laughed at because whoever's breaking the law gets away with it and wins politically in the process, I don't think it can help but send a signal to people.

-And and in the uh you go to Chicago.
+And in the, go to Chicago.

 Has anybody been convicted or even tried for the wanton murders that are committed there every weekend, it seems.